twilightwanderer/twilightwanderer/README.md

 ## 👨‍💻 About me

-I'm an understudy developer from 🇷🇺 Russia.
+I'm an understudy developer.
 I know a little bit of everything.
 Recently busy developing builds of 🧑‍🚀Space Station 13.

 ## My skills